Jagmohan: Career

 Jagmohan admired Georges-Eugene Haussmann.
-Jagmohan first gained notoriety during his stint as vice-chairman of the Delhi Development Authority in the mid 1970s.
+Jagmohan first gained notoriety during his stint as vice-chairman of the Delhi Development Authority in the mid-1970s.
 During this time he grew close to Sanjay Gandhi, who functioned as an informal advisor to his mother, Prime Minister Indira Gandhi.
 During the Emergency (1975–77), Sanjay Gandhi entrusted Jagmohan with the "beautification" of Delhi, a task that involved large-scale demolition of slums.
 Jagmohan was very effective with the task.
 Already a Padma Shri since 1971, he was awarded the Padma Bhushan in 1977.

 In 1982, as Delhi hosted the Asian Games, Jagmohan was serving his second term as Lieutenant Governor of the city.
 The games were a success and Jagmohan's capable administration received credit.
 Later Delhi hosted the Non-Aligned Summit, which was also a success.

 Governor of Jammu and Kashmir

 During his tenure as Governor of Jammu and Kashmir (1984–89), the 1986 Kashmir Riots had taken place, curfew was imposed, media was banned and state force was used relentlessly.
-Pakistan's prime minister Benazir Bhutto in a series of speeches notoriously threatened to make him "Bhagmohan" (Bhag meaning "run", implying he would flee out of fear), and that "Ham us ko jag jag mo mo han han bana denge" (transl."We will make him JagJag Mo Mo Han Han", implying he would be cut/torn to pieces by militants).
+Pakistan's prime minister Benazir Bhutto in a series of speeches notoriously threatened to make him "Bhagmohan" (Bhag meaning "run", implying he would flee out of fear), and that "Ham us ko Jag-Jag Mo-Mo Han-Han bana denge" (transl."We will make him Jag-Jag Mo-Mo Han-Han", implying he would be cut/torn to pieces by militants).
 In Jammu and Kashmir, Jagmohan is credited with bringing order to one of the most revered shrines of Hindus, called Mata Vaishno Devi.
 He created a board that continues to provide administration for the shrine.
 Infrastructure was developed and that continues to facilitate pilgrims.

-In 1989, when militancy re-exploded in Kashmir, Jagmohan was re-appointed its governor by Prime Minister V. P. Singh's led Janta Dal government.
-The locals see him as the architect of Gaw Kadal Massacre in which more than 60 civilians were killed by Indian paramilitary forces although he was not involved in it.
-He fell out of favour of the Union government, and joined the BJP few years later in around 1994.
+In 1990, when militancy re-exploded in Kashmir, Jagmohan was re-appointed its governor by Prime Minister V. P. Singh's led Janta Dal government.
+The locals see him as the architect of Gawkadal Massacre in which more than 60 civilians were killed by Indian paramilitary forces although he was not involved in it.
+He fell out of favour with the Union government, and joined the BJP around 1994.
 However, allegations persist that he was involved in extra-legal crackdowns in Kashmir engineered by Mufti Mohammad Sayeed.

 Electoral history

 Jagmohan contested the seat for New Delhi in the Lok Sabha in 1996 for the 11th Lok Sabha, where he defeated Bollywood star Rajesh Khanna by 58,000 votes.
-In 1998 and 1999, Jagmohan won the seat again defeating R K Dhawan of the Indian National Congress twice.
+In 1998 and 1999, Jagmohan won the seat again defeating R. K. Dhawan of the Indian National Congress twice.